Your cart is currently empty!

 The Dopamine Dance in your Brain

 An article published in the New York Times caught my eye this morning and I thought it was fairly brilliant because it’s all about dopamine brain surges.
-Anyone who is getting sober or still working on staying sober understands how it feels to rob the brain of a dopamine “fix” that has become habitual.
+Anyone who is getting sober, or is working on staying sober, understands how it feels to rob the brain of an alcohol-induced dopamine “fix” that has become habitual.
 At the very least, it sets off a psychological withdrawal, a kind of emptiness or restlessness or craving for something that feels uncomfortable.
 It’s a “pull” back into whatever habit we formed that set off all that dopamine release in the first place.

 It builds our self-esteem instead of eroding it.

 So that’s going to be my focus this week: Setting myself up for mini-goals and baby steps and getting those dopamine shots and taking just a little time to honor what is unfolding, blossoming, and growing.
 In my last yoga class of the vacation, the teacher had us draw an Oracle Card and then read the description that goes along with it.
 My card was a beautiful painting of a woman curled up in the fetal position, very much a “fetus” waiting to be born, tucked inside of a beautiful “womb” flower.